 I will not consciously vent about that here and/or what I feel bigger money can or can’t do to an established culture like coffee with a sub-niche.
-Perhaps, I’m still figuring it out, and I am while it seems that the result is more spread for the chain of these coffee shops and more product and more product and more product.
-Because, investors do want an ROI, and what better than product to get a consumers emotional allegiance?
+Perhaps, I’m still figuring it out, while it seems that the result of bigger moneys means more spread for the chain of these coffee shops and more product and more product and yes, more product.
+Because, investors do want an ROI, and what better than product, to get a consumers emotional allegiance?

 When Blue Bottle Coffee popped up in Echo Park, it took me a while to figure how I actually felt about it.
 The cultural landmark – Jensen Recreation Center – was built in 1924 and sold in 2014 for $15 million to Vista Investment Group.
 The Echo Park I know wasn’t just changing, its changed.